ivanov-slk/virtualization-set-up/README.md

 - explore Terragrunt;
 - check ways for moving the loop outside of the Vagrantfile.
 Currently it is needed there because machines (apparently) _need_ to be created sequentially, and Terraform doesn't have a good way to sequentialize resources with `count` or `for_each`.
 Check [this SO answer](https://stackoverflow.com/a/64749410/10785101) for a suggested (and not especially neat) approach.
 - check ways for alternative version specification; the current approach relies too much on the format of `CHANGES.md`.
+- add removing of virtual boxes on destroying the k8s cluster; otherwise `vagrant` uses the old virtualboxes despite `packer` creating new ones.

 ## Task list